 Fires So High

-Fireflies, in the maple trees,
+Fireflies in the maple trees

-living room.
-They float round
+living room where they float round

-the ceiling as sparks, here then
+the ceiling as sparks, here,

 there against the cowling,